Multi-dimensional Evaluation of Empathetic Dialog Responses: Empathy Measurement Framework

-The above four perceived empathy aspects are incremental and inter-related.
-Engagement is the foundation for all other three aspects, while understanding is the basis for sympathy and helpfulness.
-Moreover, sympathy and helpfulness address emotional and practical needs of the listener, respectively.
-Table~\ref{tab:difference_scheme} summarizes a comparison between our framework with previous work, where our framework is the only one that covers both expressed and perceived empathy at the same time.
-Also, we provide an enriched, multi-aspect framework for measuring perceived empathy.
+The four perceived empathy aspects are inter-connected and build upon each other. \textbf{Engagement} serves as the foundation, leading to \textbf{Understanding}, which in turn forms the basis for \textbf{Sympathy} and \textbf{Helpfulness}. \textbf{Sympathy} addresses emotional needs, while \textbf{Helpfulness} addresses practical needs.
+Our framework, unlike previous ones, covers both expressed and perceived empathy simultaneously.
+It offers a multi-faceted approach to measuring perceived empathy, as summarized in Table~\ref{tab:difference_scheme}.

-Our framework can disclose more nuanced connections of the two dimensions when measuring dialog empathy.
-Table~\ref{tab:relationship_intent_empathy} reports results from an internal commercial dataset about online customer support dialogs.
-We annotated this dataset using our two-dimensional framework (details will be introduced in Section~\ref{sec:experiment_setup}).
+\textbf{Applying the proposed framework to analyze real-world dataset.}\, Our framework can reveal nuanced connections between the two dimensions in measuring dialogue empathy.
+Table~\ref{tab:relationship_intent_empathy} reports results from an internal commercial dataset on online customer support dialogues.
+We annotated this dataset using our two-dimensional framework (annotation details in~\cref{subsec:datasets} and~\cref{appendix:detailed_annotation}).
 First, a UX researcher identified 16 different intents using a grounded theory approach based on manual analysis of 100 conversations.
-Then, we instructed trained human raters to annotate both the 16 expressed intents and 4 perceived empathy aspects for utterances sampled from 2,000 conversations (we sampled one utterance for each conversation and judged that utterance only).
-For each utterance, raters judged 1) whether each intent appears or not (``Yes'' or ``No'' question), and 2) perceived empathy if they were the listener (using a Likert-scale from 1 to 5, where higher ratings indicate higher degrees in the four aspects).
+Human raters then annotated these 16 expressed intents and 4 perceived empathy aspects for utterances sampled from 2,000 conversations (we sampled one utterance for each conversation and judged that utterance only).
+For each utterance, raters assessed intent presence (yes/no) and each of the 4 perceived empathy aspects using a Likert-scale from 1 to 5, where higher ratings indicate higher degrees.
 They also annotated user satisfaction for the whole conversation if they were the customer.
-We acknowledge that raters, as a third-party to these conversations, may not perfectly assess perceived empathy dimensions, but collecting direct feedback from the customers also suffers from outstanding issues such as response biases and interruption.
+We acknowledge that raters, as a third-party to these conversations, may not perfectly assess perceived empathy dimensions, but direct feedback from the customers also has limitations such as response biases.